In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 - Wheelbase and length

-- Interior height (ability to stand upright inside or not)
+- Interior height (possibility to stand upright inside or not)

 - Access doors (side and/or rear)